Open-Systems-Pharmacology/developer-docs/PKSim-DataBase/DB.md

 **tab_container_parameter_descriptor_conditions** is used to restrict the creation of local protein parameters to specific containers.

 * **tag** Tag of a container in which the parameter should (or should not) be created.
-* **condition** One of the values defined by the [`enum CriteriaCondition`](https://github.com/Open-Systems-Pharmacology/PK-Sim/blob/develop/src/PKSim.Infrastructure/ORM/FlatObjects/CriteriaCondition.cs) in PK-Sim.
+* **condition** Criteria condition for the tag.
 * **operator** Specifies how to combine single criteria conditions for the combination {`container_id, container_type, container_name, parameter_name`}.
 Must be the same for all entries in this combination.
 Possible values are 'And' and 'Or'.

+**tab_conditions** specifies available (container) criteria conditions.
+Values must be the same as defined by the [`enum CriteriaCondition`](https://github.com/Open-Systems-Pharmacology/PK-Sim/blob/develop/src/PKSim.Infrastructure/ORM/FlatObjects/CriteriaCondition.cs) in PK-Sim.

 ## Calculation method parameters <a id="section-calculation-method-parameters"></a>